-If you both are prepared to make the property settlement you have agreed to final, then it should be easy to get your agreement into either Consent Orders or a Binding Financial Agreement.
+If you both are prepared to make the property settlement you have agreed to final, then it should be natural to have this agreement documented into either Consent Orders or a Binding Financial Agreement.

 If your former spouse doesn’t want to have Consent Orders or a Binding Financial Agreement, then you may want to ask why not – are they hiding something or hedging their bets to keep options open for the future.

 If you reach agreement but want to keep things informal (without Consent Orders or a Binding Financial Agreement), you can be taking a big risk.
 Are you a gambler?